-Optimize your brand and marketing operations to drive long-term savings
+Optimize your marketing and brand operations to drive long-term savings

 Getting two or more independent organizations to operate as one is an inherent challenge in all mergers and acquisitions.
 Taking time to level set and establish a new way of working together is paramount to reaching your shared strategic goals.

-To forge a new brand and marketing operating model, you’ll need to evaluate:
+To forge a new marketing and brand operating model, you’ll need to evaluate:

 - Brand guidelines and training.
 Do employees understand the nuances of your new brand identity?
 What templates, brand books, and other resources will they need in order to apply your new brand accurately?